 NUC has its main campus in Taiyuan, a historic city of over 2 500 years old, and a branch campus in Shuozhou, Shanxi Province.

-NUC is a multi-disciplinary university devoting to teaching and scientific research in engineering, science, liberal arts, economics, management, law, art and education.
+NUC is a multi-disciplinary university devoted to teaching and scientific research in engineering, science, liberal arts, economics, management, law, art and education.

 NUC houses State, Provincial, or Ministerial key laboratories, bases, research centers, and National University Science Park.
 Ever since 2006, NUC has been undertaking over 3 800 research projects from the state or enterprises, and the fund for scientific research and technological development has reached 2.4 billion Yuan RMB.
 NUC has achieved tremendous accomplishments in a great number of research projects, some of which have won high-level awards, including 5 Second Prizes of National Award for Science & Technology and 108 Provincial Awards for Science & Technology.

-NUC pursues a scientific developing strategy and endeavors to seize every possible opportunity.
+NUC insists on operating in open and international way, and endeavors to seize every possible opportunity of development.
 Therefore, now established as the largest educational institution in Shanxi Province, North University of China, ever striving for excellence in both teaching and scientific research, aims to be nation-oriented and world-oriented.